Ordinary Time: November 11th

 Patronage: Against impoverishment; against poverty; alcoholism; beggars; Burgenland; cavalry; equestrians; France; geese; horse men; horses; hotel-keepers; innkeepers; Mainz, Germany; quartermasters; reformed alcoholics; riders; soldiers; tailors; vintners; wine growers; wine makers.
 See CatholicSaints.info for a whole long list of patronage.

 Symbols and Representation: Horse; sword and coat cut in halves; goose; scourge; hare; broken images; chair in flames; demon at his feet; globe of fire;

 Often Portrayed As: Man on horseback sharing his cloak with beggar; man cutting cloak in half.

-- Recite the Iste Confessor in honor of St. Martin.
+- Pray the Iste Confessor in honor of St. Martin.

 - In Europe this day is traditionally known as Martinmas.
 Many foods and traditions are connected with this day.
-See also Women for Faith and Family for more Catholic traditions.
+See also the archive of Women for Faith and Family for more Catholic traditions.